Reduce Your Email Marketing Carbon Footprint

 What are the main reasons behind email’s carbon footprint?

 Every day, millions of emails are sent, and each one emits carbon dioxide.
 Now, let’s focus on what aspects of emailing use the most energy; then, we will look at what can be done to lessen its negative environmental effects.
+Consider researching the average cost per kwh in Texas to understand the energy implications of digital communication practices.

 The size of the email determines the carbon footprint generation-